philipbelesky/groundhog/README.md

 To develop the plugin you will need a copy of Rhinoceros installed, and some knowledge working with [C# code](https://docs.microsoft.com/en-us/dotnet/csharp/) and the [Rhinoceros/Grasshopper APIs](http://developer.rhino3d.com).

-Editing and compiling that code is best done in Visual Studio 2017.
+Editing and compiling that code is best done in Visual Studio.
 The [community editions](https://www.visualstudio.com) for Windows or macOS should both work.
 Upon first build it should fetch the required RhinoCommon, Grasshopper, and third-party references from NuGet (an internet connection is required).

-You will need to add the `build` folder to your Grasshopper Folders once you have compiled the project.
+Once you have compiled the project you will need to add the `bin` folder to the folders that Grasshopper looks for components in.
 To do so use the `GrasshopperDeveloperSettings` command in Rhinoceros.

 ## Wiki Development